EricNohara/CS-611-Assignment-3/README.md

 ## Files

 - Main.java: Contains main method.
-Creates and runs the game specified by the user.
+Uses GameInitializer to initialize and run a user specified game.
+- GameInitializer.java: Responsible for initializing the selected board game based on user input.
 - GamePiece.java: A single board game piece to be placed on the board.
 - Cell.java: A single cell on a board game board, storing the cell's value and metadata (user, team, turn when cell modified).
 - Board.java: A 2D array of cells, used to display the board.